daattali/beautiful-jekyll/policies.md

 ## Program Policies and Regulations

-The Master of Data Science Policies and Regulations are part of the campus-wide UBC Policies and Regulations document: <http://www.calendar.ubc.ca/vancouver/?tree=3,0,0,0>.
+The Master of Data Science Policies and Regulations are part of the campus-wide [UBC Policies and Regulations document](http://www.calendar.ubc.ca/vancouver/?tree=3,0,0,0).
 Below is a summary of those Policies and Regulations that students frequently ask about and that are specific to the Master of Data Science program.

 ## Attendance